Proven-Paradox/shaper-system/Handbook.md

 If you are the Protector, you cannot benefit from being Protected yourself.
 Standing in the same space as an ally with [Taunt](#taunt) grants you no benefit; enemies can freely choose between targeting you or the ally with Taunt.
 A Protected character cannot be targeted by offensive Abilities and is excluded from any offensive area of effect.
 You cannot be Protected from a foe you have [Provoked](#provoke).
 This can represent the Protector physically body blocking for the Protected ally, covering them with a shield, protection spells, and similar effects.

+// TODO: WRITE OUTTRO.
+For now, if you've made it this far, thank you for giving my system a chance.
+I hope you've enjoyed. //

 # Appendix A: Supplemental Materials
 These are some optional rules you can add to your game.
 These are either supplemental things like an expansion on Skills, a themed expansion or series of features, or experimental rulesets that are not quite ready to be added to the main game just yet.